-Maine Coons and Ragdolls may have a different coat structure (Ragdolls do not have an undercoat), but these long-haired cats do not shed a lot compared to other cat breeds.
-In fact, they have very good coats that do not mat easily.
+Maine Coons and Ragdolls may have a different coat structures (Ragdolls do not have an undercoat), but these long-haired cats do not shed much compared to other cat breeds.
+As a result, they have excellent coats that do not mat easily.

 However, they do need regular care.
-In my book, Grooming the fluff, you can find out everything you need to know about how to properly groom a long-haired cat, from the best tools to use to how to deal with mats.
-Please note that if they are not groomed on a regular basis, they will develop mats.
-During shedding season, it is normal for them to shed more, so they need more attention during that time.
+In my book, Grooming the fluff, you can find out everything you need to know about adequately grooming a long-haired cat, from the best tools to use to how to deal with mats.
+Please note that they will develop mats if they are not groomed regularly.
+In addition, during the shedding season, it is normal for them to shed more, so they need more attention.

 Food and Costs

-Maine Coon males may be a bit taller than Ragdoll males, but both these breeds are large cats.
-The larger the cat, the more food it is going to need, and the more it is going to cost you on a regular basis.
+Maine Coon males may be taller than Ragdoll males, but both breeds are large cats.
+The larger the cat, the more food it will need and the more it will cost you regularly.
 If you are used to paying for food for a small-sized cat, you should expect a cost increase with Ragdolls or Maine Coons.

 However, what turns out to be difficult with these breeds is keeping them from becoming obese.
-It’s their friendly and curious nature that makes these cats very engaged and most owners have a difficult time saying no to them.
+Their friendly and curious nature makes these cats very engaged, and most owners have difficulty saying no to them.
 Others even choose to display their affection by feeding the cat excessively.

-It is very important to keep Maine Coons and Ragdolls in shape, but as long as you give the amount of food indicated by the veterinarian for their weight and age, you should have no problems.
+It is essential to keep Maine Coons and Ragdolls in shape, but as long as you give them the amount of food indicated by the veterinarian for their weight and age, you should have no problems.

-Other things you should expect to spend money on are litterboxes for large cats, kitty litter, scratching posts, cat beds, and toys.
+You should also expect to spend money on litterboxes for large cats, kitty litter, scratching posts, cat beds, and toys.
 Since these two breeds are so playful, you may have to spend more on toys than you would for a regular cat, but it is entirely up to you.

 Maine Coons and Ragdolls need regular veterinary checkups, as all cats do.
 They are healthy cats, but they still need to be examined periodically by their doctor.
-They need to be vaccinated, neutered, and they need regular blood work performed, as part of their checkups.
+In addition, they need to be vaccinated, neutered, and have regular blood work performed as part of their checkups.

 Breed-Specific Disease Predispositions

-In general, these two breeds are both quite healthy, but there are some diseases that they are predisposed to.
-This does not mean that they are sure to develop them, but there is a chance that they will, which means that you already know what you should be looking out for.
+In general, these two breeds are both relatively healthy, but there are some diseases that they are predisposed to.
+This does not mean they are sure to develop them, but there is a chance that they will, which means that you already know what to look for.
 Here are the main ones:

 Hypertrophic Cardiomyopathy (HCM)

 Unfortunately, both Ragdolls and Maine Coons have a predisposition for developing hypertrophic cardiomyopathy.
-This is a thickening of the muscular wall of the heart, which can lead to very serious heart disease.
+This is a thickening of the heart’s muscular wall, which can lead to severe heart disease.
 This is yet another reason why these breeds must be kept in shape.
 Obesity complicates this by making them prone to even more heart problems in cats.

 Urinary Tract Issues

 While all cats are prone to developing urinary tract issues, Ragdolls are slightly more prone than others.
-If you notice any changes in the cat’s behavior, in its water drinking patterns, as well as urinating and defecating patterns, it is best to take the cat to the vet to rule out UTI’s.
-You should also make sure that the cat gets enough water and you should feed it wet food rather than dry food.
+If you notice any changes in the cat’s behavior, water drinking patterns, and urinating and defecating patterns, it is best to take the cat to the vet to rule out UTIs.
+You should also ensure that the cat gets enough water and feed it wet food rather than dry food.